 Naltrexone is an antagonist on those neuroreceptors.
 When this medication is in the body it blocks agonists, such as hydrocodone, oxycodone, methadone, etc., from binding and releasing endorphins.
 In other words, if a patient attempts to take their drug of choice they will not experience any effect of the medication because the neuroreceptors are unavailable because of the naltrexone.

 Treatment is available to people who have suffered with addiction to opiates for at least the previous 12-months.

-In addition to medication therapy, every patient is required to undergo counseling.
+In addition to medication therapy, every patient is encouraged to undergo counseling.
 This is not currently available within the clinic.
 We will help you find a counselor that is appropriate for your particular situation.
-Patient are also encouraged to participate in a 12-step program such as AA or NA.
+Patients are also encouraged to participate in a 12-step program such as AA or NA.

 Initial consultation $250

 Follow up months $125